evgenyb/iac-workshops/iac-with-azure-devops/labs/lab-02/readme.md

 ## Goals

-When you have applications, hosted services, or automated tools that need to access or modify Azure resources, you need to create an identity for the app.
-This identity is known as a `Service Principal`.
-Access to resources is restricted by the roles assigned to the `Service Principal`, giving you control over which resources can be accessed and at which level.
+Automated tools that use Azure services should always have restricted permissions.
+Instead of having applications sign in as a fully privileged user, Azure offers `Service principals`.

 In this lab you will learn:

 * how to create new Service Principal in the Azure Portal
 * how to create new Service Principal with `az cli`
+* how to reset Service Principal credentials
 * how to store Service Principal credentials to the Key Vault for further re-use
-* how to reset Service Principal credentials
 * how to manage service principal roles
+* how to delete service principal

 ## Permissions required